EVS Encryption

 In case your services require encryption for the data stored on EVS disks, EVS provides you with the encryption function.
 You can encrypt newly created EVS disks.

 EVS uses the industry-standard XTS-AES-256 encryption algorithm and keys to encrypt EVS disks.
 Keys used by encrypted EVS disks are provided by the Key Management Service (KMS), which is secure and convenient.
-Therefore, you do not need to establish and maintain the key management infrastructure.
+So you do not need to establish and maintain the key management infrastructure.
 KMS uses the Hardware Security Module (HSM) that complies with FIPS 140-2 level 3 requirements to protect keys.
 All user keys are protected by the root key in HSM to prevent key exposure.

 Important